1955

 A field of over 120 golfers, largest of the season, will tee off Monday morning in the unusual lady pro-amateur Fourth of July tournament at the Miami Country Club.
 For the one day only, lady members of the club will be designated as professionals for the purpose of teaming with the men.
 Each woman golfer will head a team also including two men.

 Forty-two pairings have been announced.
 The first threesome will tee off at 8 o'clock.
 Handicap play will be for low net.
 The tournament will be followed by driving and putting contests for both sexes.
 Some 40 prizes will be awarded at the day's close.
-Upon conclusion of the golfing program, a barbeque dinner will be served, to be followed by a fire-works display.
+Upon conclusion of the golfing program, a barbecue dinner will be served, to be followed by a fire-works display.
 A nocturnal putting party will inaugurate new lights installed at the practice green.

 1955 August 16 "The Golfing Scene"